-Walking Yoga
+Walking Yoga For Mindful Movement

-At its core, it’s a meditative, low-impact practice that nurtures joint mobility, mental clarity and emotional calm – without requiring a mat or studio.
+At its core, it’s a meditative, low-impact practice that nurtures joint mobility, mental clarity, and emotional calm – without requiring a mat or studio.

 Mobility & Strength